Substance Fruits and Greens vs Balance of Nature: Is This Substitute Superior?

 - Raw soybean as an ingredient in the Veggies formula makes it unsuitable for those with a soy allergy, and anyone who wants to avoid this controversial additive.

-Substance Fruits & Greens Side Effects and Precautions
+Sustenance Fruits and Greens Side Effects

-Balance of Nature Side Effects
+Balance of Nature Precautions and Side Effects

 The garlic, onion and cruciferous vegetables in the Veggies product could cause some gas and bloating for sensitive individuals.
 This side effect is usually temporary and resolves after a day or two of use.

-Comparing Monthly and Daily Costs
+Comparing Daily and Monthly Costs

 Both Nature’s Sustenance and Balance of Nature provide a 30-day supply when taken at the recommended daily dosage.

-Consumer Reviews for Nature’s Sustenance
+Consumer Reviews for Substance Fruits and Greens

-Common positive themes included “more energy”, “good ingredients” and a “fair price versus competitors”.
+Common positive themes included, “more energy”, “good ingredients” and, “a fair price versus competitors”.
 Here’s some example quotes:

 - “I think it’s more about ensuring that your body gets some good stuff, especially antioxidants and anti-inflammatories.
 I especially appreciate the addition of mushrooms because I’m excited about their health benefits.”